junxit/us-congress-bills-117/metadata.md

 - 2022-12-15 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2022-12-15 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2022-12-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 657.
+- 2022-12-21 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S9724; text: CR S9724)
+- 2022-12-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.